A Proxy server is a special kind of server used to act as an intermediary between two communicating systems.

 Effectively a proxy server would allow systems to make indirect network connections to networking services.

 The way this works is:

-- Based on the request, the proxy server will imitate a connection to the server where the resource is present as if the connection is originating from the proxy server and not from the client.
+– Based on the request, the proxy server will imitate a connection to the server where the resource is present as if the link is originating from the proxy server and not from the client.

 – This reply is relayed to the client.